cdsittampalam/documentation/docs/FAQ.md

 ![Resend Withdraw](/doc-images/resendwithdraw.png)

 6. Select **Resend Request**.
-The custodian receives a notification on their phone.
+The custodian receives a notification on their phone, which they need to respond to.

-### Re-issue a Withdrawal Approval Request
+### How do I re-issue a withdrawal approval request?

-Re-issuing a withdrawal approval request is possible if it has expired, and no custodians have approved in the set time period.
-The following screen appears.
+You can re-issue a withdrawal approval request if a request has expired, and no custodians have approved it in the set time period.
+You will see the following screen in the Qredo web app:

 ![Reissue](/doc-images/reissuewith.png)